 This essay considers the degree to which Friedrich Hayek’s political thought is a form of rationalism, despite his important and profound criticism of and antipathy toward this phenomenon.
 It does so by reading him through the critical lens of one his most insightful friendly critics, University of Calgary political scientist Tom Flanagan.
-Flanagan’s appreciation of Hayek is leavened with a criticism, drawn in part from Eric Voegelin’s criticism of ideology as Gnosticism, that Hayek, in not being sufficiently attentive to the phenomena of politics, is vulnerable to the very rationalism (or to use Hayek’s preferred term, “constructivism”) he criticizes.
+Flanagan’s appreciation of Hayek is leavened with a criticism, drawn in part from Eric Voegelin’s criticism of ideology as Gnosticism, that Hayek, in not being sufficiently attentive to politics, is vulnerable to the very rationalism (or to use Hayek’s preferred term, “constructivism”) he criticizes.

 The editors of this volume describe rationalism, the common object of critique of the thinkers covered in this volume, as the effort to replace practical reason guided by experience with abstract rules generated by theoretical reason.
 It is the replacement of practical reason with theoretical reason as the guide to politics, which has characterized utopian ideologies of the past hundreds of years.
-The rationalist is roughly synonymous with the ideologue who wishes to arrange political society according to some plan of political perfection discovered by rationality.
+The rationalist is roughly synonymous with the ideologue who wishes to arrange political society according to some plan of political perfection designed by abstract reasoning.
 The attitude of the rationalist conflicts with the practical wisdom of the statesman, as described by Winston Churchill:

 The world, nature, human beings do not move like machines.
 The edges are never clear-cut, but always frayed.
 Nature never draws a line without smudging it.
 Conditions are so variable, episodes so unexpected, experiences so conflicting, that flexibility of judgment and a willingness to assume a somewhat humbler attitude towards external phenomena may well play their part in the equipment of a modern Prime Minister.